stdrr/ADM-HW1/README.md

 # ADM-HW1

 This repository holds all the excercises of the first ADM homework.
-Algorithmic Methods for Data Mining (ADM) is a course of the Master Degree in Data Science offered by the University of Sapienza, Rome.

 ## Content

-1. The file ***scripts.py*** contains the exercises from [HackerRank](https://www.hackerrank.com/dashboard).
+1. The file `scripts.py` contains the exercises from [HackerRank](https://www.hackerrank.com/dashboard).
 It is organized as follows:

     ```